Resources & Tips

 - Once you have a system in place, make it a habit to update your records regularly.
 This ensures that your accounting records are always accurate and up-to-date.

-One of the best ways to stay organized is using digital programs to store documents.
+One of the best ways to stay organized is by using digital programs to store documents.
 Programs like Envoice will help you store, organize and easily retrieve all the financial records.

 3. Do bank and card reconciliation